Red Kelly: Detroit Red Wings

 The Maple Leafs passed on Kelly after a scout predicted he would not last 20 games in the NHL (despite the Majors' long relationship with the Leafs) and the 19-year-old joined the Detroit Red Wings in 1947.
 In 1954 he was runner-up to Chicago's Al Rollins for the Hart Memorial Trophy.
 On April 29, 1954 Kelly won the inaugural James Norris Memorial Trophy as the NHL's top defenceman, getting 162 out of possible 180 votes, with Montreal's Doug Harvey coming in at distant second with 57 points.
 He also won the Lady Byng Trophy in 1951, 1953 and 1954 as the NHL's most gentlemanly player.
 In over 12 years as a Red Wing, the team won eight regular-season championships and four Stanley Cups.
 He was chosen as a First Team All-Star defenceman six times.

 Kelly played much of the 1958–59 season with a broken ankle.
-However, this was a closely guarded team secret until midway through the next season, a reporter asked Kelly why he had been off his game for much of 1959.
+However, this was a closely guarded team secret until midway through the next season, when a reporter asked Kelly why he had been off his game for much of 1959.
 Kelly replied, "Don't know.
 Might have been the ankle."
 When Red Wings GM Jack Adams got wind of the story, he was furious, and immediately brokered a four-player deal in which Kelly was sent to the New York Rangers.
 However, Kelly scuttled the deal when he announced he would retire rather than go to New York.